-As of March 25, 2013, we leased 48 locations, of which 41 are free-standing restaurants and 7 are end-cap or in-line restaurants in Class A locations.
+As of March 25, 2013, we leased 48 locations, of which 41 are free-standing restaurants and 7 are endcap or in-line restaurants in Class A locations.
 Of these locations, 5 are scheduled to open by the end of 2013.
-End-cap restaurants are highly visible locations at one of the ends of a retail development whereas inline restaurants are locations that are between multiple retail locations within a development.
+End-cap restaurants are highly visible locations at one of the ends of a retail development whereas in-line restaurants are locations that are between multiple retail locations within a development.
 Class A locations are upscale properties with easily identifiable locations and convenient access that are surrounded by other upscale properties.
 Our restaurants range in size from approximately 5,300 to 12,500 square feet, averaging approximately 8,000 square feet with seating capacity for approximately 225 to 400 customers.
 Since the beginning of 2008 through March 25, 2013, we have opened 33 new restaurants.
 Since our inception in 1982, we have moved two locations and closed three locations and we have not moved or closed a location since 2004.
 All of our leases provide for base (fixed) rent, plus the majority provide for additional rent based on gross sales (as defined in each lease agreement) in excess of a stipulated amount, multiplied by a stated percentage.
 A significant percentage of our leases also provide for periodic escalation of minimum annual rent either based upon increases in the Consumer Price Index or a pre-determined schedule.
 The initial lease terms range from 10 to 20 years, with renewal options for 5 to 20 additional years.
 Typically, our leases are 10 or 15 years in length with 2 to 3, 5-year extension options.
 The initial terms of our leases currently expire between 2016 and 2032.
 We are also generally obligated to pay certain real estate taxes, insurances, common area maintenance charges and various other expenses related to the properties.
-Our corporate headquarters and is located at 1623 Toomey Road, Austin, Texas 78704.
-For additional information about certain facilities, including our corporate headquarters and six of our restaurant locations, we rent from related parties,
+Our corporate headquarters is also leased and is located at 1623 Toomey Road, Austin, Texas 78704.
+For additional information about certain facilities, including our corporate headquarters and six of our restaurant locations, we rent from related parties, see Item 13.
+"Certain Relationships and Related Transactions, and Director Independence."
+For additional information regarding our leases, see Item 13.
+"Certain Relationships and Related Transactions, and Director Independence-Leases."